vignif/home/docs/data/blog/ciao.md

 For long time, I have been using frameworks like Wordpress in order to set up my own website.
 Recently I learned about gatsby and I decided to give it a try.

-I designed this theme from scratch using bootstrap and I am really happy with the result.
+I designed this website starting from @r-ichard/gatsby-starter-bootstrap-5 and I customized it as I wanted.
 The flexibility of gatsby is amazing, I can easily add new pages and posts and I can also customize the theme as I want.

 <ul>